 - DSWD Clearance – Only when I’m traveling with my nephew or niece and their parents are not joining the trip.

-- Credit card – Some airports require a copy of the credit card used when the tickets are booked online.
+- Credit card – Some airlines require a copy of the credit card used when the tickets are booked online.
 You might also need it as a safety net in case you run short of cash.
 Some hotels also ask for credit card for deposit.

 - Travel Itinerary – Make a clear plan of what you want to do and write them down.
 In case the Immigration Officers pick you for a random check, a printed itinerary will help convince them that you will really go to your destination to tour and nothing else.